jmauntel/irule-tester/README.md

 ## Description

-This is a tool to test F5 LTM iRule logic.
+This is a tool to test F5 LTM iRule logic

 ## Overview